 Sept 4 1982 Red River Valley Fairgrounds, Fargo, North Dakota. - Outdoors - Saturday 2:00 PM.
 Blue Oyster Cult and Aldo Nova.

-Lamont Cranston Band opened - they were one of the better Minneapolis bands at the time... they still might playing in the Twin Cities.
+Lamont Cranston Band opened - they were one of the better Minneapolis bands at the time... they still might be playing in the Twin Cities.

 Gary